dialex/start-testing/docs/concepts/purpose.md

 > Part of the skill of being a tester is making the decisions on what to test.
 Understanding the implications of not testing the other things, and any associated risks with decisions to exclude some or all of a thing which as a low risk, from testing.

 > Sometimes we are wasting our energy, effort and even nerves with bugs which are for “polishing to perfection” rather than making the product better.
 Think for a moment: what is the main purpose of the product?
+Sometimes you have to let go of the minor bugs – there are more important features to test/improve.
+Be smart with your priorities: work on making the product better, not perfect.

+> Does the product work as expected?
+Are there any areas which may cause trouble and were not thoroughly tested?
+Does my testing concentrate on making product better or perfect? -- [Lina Zubyte](https://letmetrysoftwaretesting.wordpress.com/2018/01/22/testing-to-make-product-better-vs-perfect/)

 Bach's good enough.